FoilDiff: A Hybrid Transformer Backbone for Diffusion-based Modelling of 2D Airfoil Flow Fields: Experimental Analysis

+The aim is to assess the model’s ability to generate high-fidelity flow fields and capture the epistemic uncertainty present in CFD simulations of highly turbulent flows, which becomes aleatoric uncertainty in the data \cite{Liu2023}.
+We evaluate cases of RAF30 airfoil geometry at $20^\circ $ across a range of Reynolds numbers, as summarized in Table \ref{Testcases}, with cases in regions of higher and lower uncertainty within and beyond the training range.
+For each case in Table \ref{Testcases}, we compute the pointwise mean and standard deviation from 20 simulations under identical input conditions.
+The resulting fields, shown in Figure \ref{fig:Mean fields}, serve as a reference for both qualitative and quantitative evaluation of predictive uncertainty in our generative framework.
+Training and inference are performed on a single NVIDIA A100 GPU, and the model performance is measured via the mean squared error (MSE) on both the calculated mean $(MSE_{\mu})$ and standard deviation $(MSE_{\sigma})$ fields of the predicted velocities and pressure fields after 20 samples.

-Regions of higher epistemic uncertainty and error bands are concentrated near the leading and trailing edges, as well as in wake regions where flow separation occurs.
-To quantify predictive accuracy, we benchmark FoilDiff with a standard DiT backbone against a scaled-up state-of-the-art model, Aifnet \cite{Liu2023}.
-Table~\ref{performance} reports the mean squared error (MSE) of both the mean predictions ($MSE_\mu$) and the predicted uncertainty fields ($MSE_\sigma$) across uncertainty categories.
+Regions of higher epistemic uncertainty are concentrated near the leading and trailing edges, as well as in wake regions where flow separation occurs.
+To quantify predictive accuracy, we benchmark FoilDiff against a scaled-up state-of-the-art model, Aifnet \cite{Liu2023}.
+Table~\ref{performance} reports the calculated mean $(MSE_{\mu})$ and standard deviation $(MSE_{\sigma})$ fields of the predicted fields across 20 samples.
+The uncertainty categories are grouped into lower and higher relative to case 5, which serves as the reference.
+The test set also included extrapolation cases outside the range of the training set.

 FoilDiff achieves substantial improvements in both interpolation and extrapolation regimes.
 In interpolation cases, FoilDiff reduces $MSE_\mu$ by 42.0\% in low-uncertainty and 73.3\% in high-uncertainty conditions, while $MSE_\sigma$ decreases by 78.5\% and 75.2\%, respectively.
 Averaged across all interpolation cases, FoilDiff delivers a 60.5\% reduction in $MSE_\mu$ and a 76.6\% reduction in $MSE_\sigma$.
 In extrapolation cases, the model reduces $MSE_\mu$ by 77.1\% in low-uncertainty and 84.7\% in high-uncertainty conditions.
 Correspondingly, $MSE_\sigma$ improves by 95.2\% in high-uncertainty regions, although a modest 8.3\% increase is observed in the low-uncertainty subset.
 Overall, FoilDiff reduces extrapolation $MSE_\mu$ by 69.6\% and $MSE_\sigma$ by \textbf{88.2\%} across all cases.